Skip to content

 If you cannot run the install script (e.g., in an air-gapped environment), you can download and place the binary manually.
 The Downloads page lists every platform binary with direct download links.

-Go to the Downloads page or directly to github.com/SailfinIO/sailfin/releases and locate the release for v0.5.1.
+Go to the Downloads page or directly to github.com/SailfinIO/sailfin/releases and locate the release you want to install.
 Release assets follow this naming convention:

 sailfin_<version>_<os>_<arch>.tar.gz